 This fibromyalgia sufferer realized her gluten sensitivity was the root cause of her fibromyalgia symptoms.
 Once she went gluten-free, her symptoms greatly improved.

 In a 2014 study involving 20 fibromyalgia patients who followed a strict gluten-free diet for 16 months, researchers found “widespread chronic pain improved dramatically for all patients” as well as found improvement in other symptoms such as fatigue, migraines and digestive symptoms.

-If yes, so, get TESTED!
+If you suffer from any of these gluten sensitivity symptoms, get TESTED!
 In fact, anyone who suspects a gluten sensitivity, or has someone in their family with a gluten sensitivity, celiac disease or ANY autoimmune disease needs to get tested for gluten sensitivity.
-I write more about this in this article about gluten sensitivity.